Have you heard of Depth Year?

 If you don’t know what I’m talking about, you spend a year going deeper, not wider in your life.
-You can read the original philosophy here, but if you want the tl;dr short version it basically involves finding the value in what you already own or have started.
+You can read the original concept by David Cain here, but if you want the tl;dr short version it basically involves finding the value in what you already own or have started.
 Thus you drill down, not fan out; hone your existing skills, build what you already have, deepen your commitment, buy nothing new, consume less media.
 An idea so simple it’s brilliant!

-I want a life of being close to nature.
-Spending time with my creative projects, my human and non-human loved ones.
-Helping others to feel better and if I could do all that looking like Nastassja Kinski in Tess of the D’Urbervilles then I’ve aced it.
+I want a life of being close to nature, spending time with my creative projects, and my human and non-human loved ones.
+If I could do all that looking like Nastassja Kinski in Tess of the D’Urbervilles then I’ve aced it.

-But the digital age tell us we’re supposed to like this, do that, watch/listen this, talk about that, be this, think this is the right way.
+But the internet tells me I’m supposed to like this, do that, watch/listen this, talk about that, be this, think this is the right way.
 Or the wrong one.
 There’s hoo-haa going on constantly, flapping about stuff and it all gets so exhausting.
 Well.
-I remember being told to ‘always keep your eyes on your own paper’.
-It really doesn’t matter what’s kicking off over there, just do you.
+I also remember being told to always keep your eyes on your own paper.

 “Nobody buys a book with the intention of leaving it unread, or a guitar with the intention of learning a few half-songs and leaving it in the attic.
 But that’s the fate of most new pursuits.
 We still love that feeling of promise and possibility, and we’re willing to pay for it, but most of the time we don’t supply the follow-up work to make the promise true.” – David Cain

 I’m as guilty as the next woman of being attracted to shiny new things or experiences.
 On top of which I’m a bit of a (Virgo) perfectionist so I generally expect to go big or go home.
-I many things I planned to do and many other things I abandoned, don’t like much, have but lack focus or commitment to do anything about.
+Many things I plan to do and many other things I abandon, don’t like much, or lack commitment to do anything about.
 All you need is often hiding in plain sight, or lost somewhere under the mountain of crap.
-Books, projects, possessions, plans + goals, more travel, workshops + classes etc. Ugh.
+Books, projects, possessions, plans + goals, more travel, workshops + classes etc. More, more, more.
+Ugh.

 * I went through all my books.
 I sorted out all the ones that don’t appeal to me and will probably never read and the ones I’ve read but don’t love and put them in a box for the next charity book sale.
 What I had left that I actually want to read amounted to 52 books.
 So basically a book a week.
 I know I won’t read that fast but I’ll get through as many as I can.
 If I’m bored by them I’ll feel no guilt at abandoning them.
 I’ve also made a pact not to buy a single new book until I’ve finished the list.